 Wet Drywall – If your basement walls were finished with drywall and you’ve noticed them becoming saturated, you could be dealing with serious water damage somewhere in your home.
 Since drywall is not as durable as concrete, stone, or wood, water is easily able to seep through it, causing structural problems and leading to mold and mildew growth.

 Basement Wall & Floor Cracks – Spotting cracks along your basement’s wall or floor can be concerning for any homeowner.
 Since cracks act as an open entry to the elements, water is easily able to seep into your home and cause severe damage.
 This can result in foundation damage, mold and mildew growth, elevated humidity, and wood root.

-Philadelphia Crawl Space Repair
+Crawl Space Encapsulation and Repair in Philadelphia, PA

 Crawl Space Mold – Many people know that mold anywhere in their homes can be a serious problem, but some don’t know the implications it has on the structural stability of it.
 When you’re dealing with mold in your crawl space, you might also be experiencing higher than normal humidity, bouncy floors, condensation, and mold spreading throughout your entire home.

 Ineffective Vapor Barrier – If the contractors that initially built your home installed a low-quality vapor barrier in your crawl space, you may be dealing with the issues that come along with it.
 Having an ineffective vapor barrier can lead to a multitude of problems in your crawl space, such as mold, high energy bills, unwanted pests, and elevated indoor humidity.